pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 The [applescript-decompiler](https://github.com/pberba/applescript-decompiler) is a feature-rich decompiler of run-only AppleScripts.

-In this blog:
+In this blog, we have the following sections:
-- We validate the tool against XCSSET samples with known source
+- Validate the tool against XCSSET samples with known source
 - Explore anti-analysis and anti-sandbox behavior in older malware
 - Show common obfuscation tricks used in the wild
 - Walk through key internals that make the decompiler work